CenturyLinkCloud/PublicKB/Managed Services/managed-red-hat-connecting-to-your-server-with-ssh.md

   root access which allows us to effectively monitor and maintain your server OS.</p>
 <h3><strong>Connecting to Your Server with SSH</strong></h3>
 <p>When your server was initially configured, a customer account was created for your use, and the root account was configured for you to initially access the machine for administrative purposes.&nbsp;&nbsp;</p>
 <p>1.
-You will need the Admin (root) password for your initial SSH session. &nbsp;Access your server password in the CenturyLink Cloud Control by choosing the ‘<em>click to authenticate</em>’ link illustrated below in the red box, in the upper right corner<em>.&nbsp;&nbsp; Note:&nbsp; Your Admin user name and password are different from your CenturyLink Cloud Control user name and password.&nbsp; Also, this root account password should not be changed except from within this CenturyLink Cloud Control interface.</em>
+You will need the Admin (root) password for your initial SSH session.
+Access your server password in the CenturyLink Cloud Control by choosing the ‘<em>click to authenticate</em>’ link illustrated below in the red box, in the upper right corner<em>.&nbsp;&nbsp; Note:&nbsp; Your Admin user name and password are different from your CenturyLink Cloud Control user name and password.&nbsp; Also, this root account password should not be changed except from within this CenturyLink Cloud Control interface.</em>
 </p>
 <p><em><img src="https://t3n.zendesk.com/attachments/token/igx4zrd8DJt6tERYiOu0CqUGt/?name=Overview.jpg" alt="Overview.jpg" /></em>
 </p>

 <p>2.
 Use any SSH version 2 compatible client.
 (SSH, Putty, Secure CRT, WS_FTP).</p>
 <p>3.
-Direct your SSH client to connect to the host server IP that was provided to you by CenturyLink Cloud Control.&nbsp; This IP is a CLC private network IP. &nbsp;<strong>You should NEVER manage your virtual server through a public IP address but rather, always use a secure tunnel such as a client VPN or site to site VPN connection.</strong>
+Direct your SSH client to connect to the host server IP that was provided to you by CenturyLink Cloud Control.&nbsp; This IP is a CLC private network IP. <strong>You should NEVER manage your virtual server through a public IP address but rather, always use a secure tunnel such as a client VPN or site to site VPN connection.</strong>
 </p>
 <p>4.
 Once logged in, you should immediately set the password of your non-root management account.&nbsp; Run the command that's <strong>bolded below</strong> and note the resulting account name (shown below in<em> italics</em>) that you can use for your
   regular server operations:</p>